 The whole system is built on open-source licensing so any organisation could work with Citizen Maths to have its own version.
 Or a country.
 Uruguay has already expressed an interest.

 But the aspect that impresses most is the passion, drive and care that has been poured into designing an online system that is appropriate and effective for its target - a substantial group of learners who have been let down and disadvantaged by their education.

 Calderdale College is the largest provider of further education courses and work-based learning and the sole provider of higher education awards in Calderdale, a Metropolitan Borough in West Yorkshire centred on Halifax - http://www.calderdale.ac.uk/.

 The Institute of Education is part of the University College London with an international reputation for its education research.
 IOE is a centre of excellence for research into mathematics education and into technology-enhanced learning - http://www.ioe.ac.uk/.

 OCR (Oxford Cambridge and RSA Examinations) is part of Cambridge Assessment and a leading UK awarding body.
 OCR provides qualifications for people of all ages and abilities at school, college, in work or through part-time learning programmes - http://www.ocr.org.uk/.

-Citizen Maths runs from July 2013 to mid 2016.
+Citizen Maths runs from July 2013 until the end of 2016.
 The first section of the course was available from September 2014, with the subsequent sections available from Autumn 2015.
-The full course will be available in summer 2016.
+The full course went live in June 2016.